Great Storm of 1975: Tornado summary event

 An unusual feature of this outbreak was that daytime heating, typically a key ingredient in the formation of tornadoes, had very little impact on their development.
 Rather, as the storm system pulled out into the central plains, strong thunderstorms and tornadoes quickly began to form despite the late hours.
 The first two tornadoes touched down after 10:00 p.m.
 CST on January 9 in Oklahoma and Louisiana.
 From there the progression of the twisters shifted eastward through the overnight and early morning hours, setting the stage for what would turn out to be a record-setting day on January 10.
-Texas saw five tornadoes between 1:30 a.m.–3:30 a.m., one tornado touched down in Arkansas at 6:00 a.m., Louisiana saw seven tornadoes between 5:30 a.m.–8:00 a.m. (killing one person), Mississippi had five tornadoes between 8:15 a.m.–10:00 a.m. (killing nine), and Illinois and Indiana each experienced three lunch-hour tornadoes.
+Texas saw five tornadoes between 1:30 a.m. and 3:30 a.m., one tornado touched down in Arkansas at 6:00 a.m., Louisiana saw seven tornadoes between 5:30 a.m. and 8:00 a.m. (killing one person), Mississippi had five tornadoes between 8:15 a.m. and 10:00 a.m. (killing nine), and Illinois and Indiana each experienced three lunch-hour tornadoes.
 The tornadic line of storms then shifted into Alabama (killing one) and Florida during the afternoon and evening hours.

 Mississippi and Alabama were the two states hardest hit by this outbreak.
 Alabama had the most twisters of any state with 13, but Mississippi saw the largest and deadliest tornado.
 An F4 tornado that tore through Pike, Lincoln, Lawrence, and Simpson Counties at 8:14 a.m. killed nine people and injured over 200, and severely damaged 38 blocks in the town of McComb.
 The 39 tornadoes on January 10 marked the most active tornadic day in January in U.S. history at that time.
 The 52 tornadoes during January 1975 also set a U.S. record for the most tornadoes during that month.
 Both of these records were broken in January 1999.

 After a calm day on January 11, four more tornadoes touched down in Florida and Georgia on January 12, killing one person in Florida.
 By the time the outbreak ended it had produced 45 tornadoes, killed 12 people, injured 377 and caused $42 million in damages.